 While working on a project devoted to better communication between the hundreds of World Trade Centers across the globe, “I got hacked and my website was taken over,” said Hoffman.
 Though she was able to recover her work, the experience “taught me a lesson.”

 It also set her on a course to earn her master’s degree in cyber security at the University of San Diego and, ultimately, to start her own company — Cibernetika.

 Earning her degree in this relatively new but vitally important field actually felt a bit like a homecoming for Hoffman, who had also attended USD as an undergraduate and later returned to earn a master’s in Global Leadership.

 A strong believer in the connection between education and career opportunity, Hoffman recently took a moment to talk about her career and how her decision to return to her alma mater helped her reinvent herself as a cyber security entrepreneur.

 Welcome to the University of San Diego!

-What’s the common thread in a career journey that includes working in international trade at the World Trade Center in San Diego, handling community relations for a U.S. Navy admiral, serving as chief of protocol for the city’s mayor and now launching her own business?
+For Hoffman, USD has been a common thread in a career journey that includes working in international trade at the World Trade Center in San Diego, handling community relations for a U.S. Navy admiral, serving as chief of protocol for the city’s mayor and now launching her own business.

-After her mom encouraged her to earn her bachelor’s in Business Administration from USD in 1998, she landed an internship and then a job as trade research manager at the World Trade Center in San Diego.
+A whirlwind of energy, Hoffman earned her bachelor’s in Business Administration from USD in 1998; this led to an internship and then a job as trade research manager at the World Trade Center in San Diego.